 Yes, I have a hard time being gluten free sometimes because I’m normal and I like donuts, and watching the four of you enjoy your Sunday morning sugar rush isn’t exactly fun.
 But knowing those donuts would wrack my body with a mysterious, hard-to-describe pain (that convinced me I was dying for years) is enough to keep them at bay.
 So no, choosing to stay gluten free is not hard.

-But in the beginning, yes, it was hard to swallow the idea that gluten was the culprit behind my ailing body–even harder to actually get rid of the stuff because gluten is sneaky and inconspicuous, and the kitchen is a formidable foe when tasked with eradicating the stuff from the pantry.
+But in the beginning, it was really difficult to swallow the idea that gluten was the culprit behind my ailing body–even harder to actually get rid of the stuff.
+Gluten is sneaky and inconspicuous, and the kitchen is a formidable foe when tasked with eradicating the stuff from the pantry.
 I was ignorant about how to go about tackling what seemed impossible, and the learning curve intimidated me.
 Cooking with gluten-laden ingredients was all I knew, even though I didn’t really know what gluten itself was until my body decided to finally start rejecting it.

 This all started back in high school, you know, when I got sick the summer before Senior year with something I didn’t understand or appreciate.
-It came out of seemingly nowhere: I was spending the week Molly’s house while our parents were off on a cruise together.
-Best friends for as long as we could remember, the prospect of spending a week home alone together right before Senior year began seemed awesome.
+It came out of seemingly nowhere: I was spending the week at my best friend’s house while our parents were off on a cruise together.
+Molly and I had been friends for as long as we could remember, the prospect of spending a week home alone together right before Senior year began seemed awesome.
 And it was–until suddenly it wasn’t.
 By week’s end, my insides screamed, burning with pain and urgency that surprised and horrified me.
 Lilting with nausea, I staggered to the bathroom and stayed there for what felt like hours, shivering and feeling very much alone.

-Another friend was with us that day, and although I don’t know exactly what those two girls were feeling in those strange moments, I imagine they panicked and probably got a little grossed out.
-I do remember our friend handing the phone to me, saying her mom was on the line and wanted to talk.
+Another friend was with us that day, Cari, and although I don’t know exactly what those two girls were feeling in those strange moments, I imagine they panicked and probably got a little grossed out.
+Cari knocked on the bathroom door and told me her mom was on the line and wanted to talk.
+I eased the door open and took the phone, relieved to hear the voice of an adult.
 With calm firmness, she insisted I stay at her house so she could keep an eye on me until my parents came home.
 I agreed, humiliated but grateful.
 I imagine Molly was relieved to have me go too–taking care of a sick friend without an adult around is a tall order, even for best friends.

 I’m sure everyone braced themselves for being knocked upside down too, thinking I must be suffering from a virulent bug.
 The curious thing is this: no one else got sick.
 I improved after a couple days, but my insides were never quite the same after that.
 My stomach was temperamental and almost anything set it off, it seemed.
 I spent a lot of time in the bathroom, vomiting and plagued with the other not-so-pleasant digestive issue that the doctor eventually diagnosed as Irritable Bowel Syndrome (IBS).
 At the time, dairy products seemed to be the biggest trigger, but it certainly wasn’t the only one.
 Pretty soon I sort of stopped eating, meaning I ate very little from a small list of “safe” foods that didn’t seem set off my symptoms.
 I dropped quite a bit of weight in the coming months.